One Hundred Years Later, Same Message. 1916 - 2017

-Three weeks after John Paul Jones was laid to rest, a mob decended on the Royal Palace of Tuileries, and captured the King and Queen.
+Unfortunatly, three weeks after John Paul Jones was laid to rest, a mob decended on the Royal Palace of Tuileries, and captured the King and Queen.
 To achieve this, they had to first butcher his Swiss guard, and their bodies were dumped into a common grave right next to Jones' resting place.
 What with the revolution and wars, by 1796 the cemetary was abandoned and forgotten.
-And for the next 100 years John Paul Jones floated in rum, and slowly decomposed while the mundane world went on with out him and about him.
-In time he came to be buried beneath a grocery, a laundry, an apartment house and their attendant sheds, toliets, cess pools and wells.
+And unfortunatly for the next 100 years John Paul Jones floated in rum, and slowly decomposed while the mundane world went on with out him and about him.
+In time the land atop John Paul Jones came to be occupied by a grocery, a laundry, an apartment house and their attendant sheds, toliets, cess pools and wells.

-And there he might have stayed had not a lunatic shot American President William McKinnely in September of 1901.
+And there he might have stayed had not, luckily, a lunatic shot American President William McKinnely in September of 1901.

 What Roosevelt needed in 1904 was anything that would make him look like a stalwart defender of tradition.
-He found what he needed when his abassador to France pointed out that one of our greatest Revolutionary War heroes had been MIA in Pais for the last one hundred years.
-So the order went forth in typical Teddy Roosevelt fashion, “Dig up our hero!” whatever it costs.
+Luckily, he found what he needed when his abassador to France pointed out that one of our greatest Revolutionary War heroes had been MIA in Pais for the last one hundred years.
+So the order went forth in typical Teddy Roosevelt fashion, “Dig up our hero!
+Whatever it costs!"

 Before he could dig, Porter had to get the current owners’ permission.
 It took him two years to negotiate the price for a 3 month contract with all the local land owners.
 At the same time President Roosevelt submitted a special appropiation to pay the $35,000 price tag to dig up John Paul Jones’ corpse.
 John Paul would not have been surprised to discover that a hundred years had not made the Congress any more rational.
 On evening of Friday, February 3, 1905, Mr. Porter started the work, on his own dime.
 Congress had ignored the President's request.

-Heading the project was M. Paul Weiss, who had been trained as a mining engineer, and he was going to need it.
+Heading the project was M. Paul Weiss, who had been trained as a mining engineer, and he was going to need all that training.
 Weiss sunk the first shaft 18 feet straight down into a back yard.
 He discovered that the bodies had not been moved.
-That was the good news.
-The bad news was that despite the construction over the graves, the ground was not well compacted, and a great deal of time had to be spent shoring up the shafts, and supporting the building walls.
+That was lucky.
+Unfortunatly, despite the construction over the graves, the ground was not well compacted, and a great deal of time would have to be spent shoring up the shafts, and supporting the building walls.
 Noted Porter, “Slime, mud, and mephitic (fould smelling and poisonous) odors were encountered, and long red worms appeared in abundance.”

 “Two more large shafts were sunk in the yards and two in the Rue Grange-aux-Belles, making five in all.
 Day and night gangs of work men were employed…Galleries were pushed in every direction and ‘‘soundings’’ were made between them with long iron tools,…so that no leaden coffin could possibly be missed."

 On March 31st the miners hit the third lead coffen, without a plate The crew decided they needed more fresh air before they opened it.
-It was a good thing they did.
+It was a lucky thing they did.